How much money will you need in La Paz?

 La Paz, Bolivia

+La Paz, the administrative capital of Bolivia, has a breathtaking setting.
 The city is the highest national capital in the world, with an altitude ranging from about 4,058 m (13,313 ft) above sea level in El Alto, where the airport is located, to 3,100 m (10,170 ft) in the lower residential area.
-The frenetic and chaotic city was built in a canyon created by the Choqueyapu River, which is now mostly built over and is now an amalgam of architectural styles, cultures and beliefs.
-While Bolivia has always been more a backpacker hit than a mainstream tourist destination, the city seems to reinvent itself at every turn: standing hotels are modernized at a frenzied pace, and new boutique hotels are constantly appearing.
+The dynamic and chaotic city was built in a canyon created by the Choqueyapu River.
+La Paz is now a fusion of architectural styles, cultures and beliefs, welcoming everyday new boutique hotels, modern shops, delicious restaurants and reinventing standing establishments.
+However, generally speaking, Bolivia remains more a backpacker hit than a mainstream tourist destination.

 Food and Dining

-Bolivia is going under a gastronomic revolution.
-Many restaurants are using only Bolivian produce and plant-based fine-dining restaurants are introduced with great success to this meat-loving city.
+Bolivia is going under a gastronomic revolution with plenty of restaurants using only Bolivian ingredients.
+Vegeterian fine-dining restaurants are introduced with great success to the meat-loving capital.
 To fully experience the Pacenos life, eat in the street for less than USD$2.
-They say 90% of Pacenos eat at street stalls every day.
-From delicious chorizo sandwiches to deep-fried pastries packed with meat or vegetables, discover the delicious Bolivian staple food.
+From tasty chorizo sandwiches to deep-fried pastries packed with meat or vegetables, discover the delicious Bolivian staple food.

-Fly to the world's highest international airport, El Alto International Airport, to get to La Paz.
+To get to La Paz, you can fly to the world’s highest international airport, El Alto International Airport.
 Most South American airlines serve El Alto Airport as well as local airlines.
-Most international flights will make a stop over in Santa Cruz to pick up or drop off passengers, and load up fuel, as planes depart La Paz as light as possible, and early in the morning when air is denser.
+Most international flights will make a stop over in Santa Cruz to pick up or drop off passengers.
 American Airlines is currently the only U.S. carrier serving Bolivia, with one daily flight from Miami.
 If you are travelling by bus around Bolivia or from surrounding countries, the main bus terminal is in the Parque Urbano Central, near the upper end of the Prado and a 15-20 min walk from most hostels.
 Note that buses arriving from Lake Titicaca (the route for entering overland from Puno, Peru) and Sorata terminate at a square near the city cemetery farther to the west.
 Buses from Quime terminate in the El Alto bus terminal.
-There is no need to buy tickets upfront in one of the many travel agencies as they can often charge you more without even being honest about the service they are selling.
+There is no need to buy tickets upfront in one of the many travel agencies as they can often charge you more without being honest about the service they are selling.
 Show up a few hours before the scheduled departure at the terminal and buy your tickets there.
 Another option to go from La Paz to Cusco, Copacabana or Puno is to take one of the Bolivia Hop buses.
 Bolivia hop is a new company and appears to be well ran and very safe, allowing you to hop on or hop off at any of these places.
 Otherwise, if you are feeling courageous, hundreds of people cycle around Bolivia each year, passing through La Paz and discovering the rest of the country on their bike.